Roasting

 Dry-heat oven cooking method that caramelizes the exterior while keeping the interior moist and tender.

 Unlike braising, which uses liquid in a covered pot, roasting keeps food uncovered so moisture evaporates from the surface.
-That evaporation is what concentrates flavors and builds a caramelized crust.
-The result is food with a deeply browned exterior and a moist, tender interior.
+That evaporation concentrates flavors and builds a caramelized crust.
+I remember the first time I roasted a chicken at properly high heat instead of the 350°F my old recipe called for.
+The skin shattered when I cut into it.
+Night and day difference.

 Roasting temperatures